India says 3 soldiers killed in standoff with Chinese troops

 India and China fought a border war in 1962 that also spilled into Ladakh.
 The two countries have been trying to settle their border dispute since the early 1990s without success.

-Since then, soldiers from the two sides have frequently faced off along their long frontier that stretches from Ladakh in the north to the Indian state of Sikkim in the northeast.
+Since then, soldiers from the two sides have frequently faced off along the frontier, which stretches from Ladakh in the north to the Indian state of Sikkim in the northeast.

 The Indian army statement said the “violent faceoff” occurred “during the deescalation process underway in the Galwan Valley.”